How To Fundraise For Books & Resources With First Book

 - Distribute books to kids!

 The fundraising tips above were excerpted from the First Book Funding Toolkit.
-Keep your eyes on our blog for more tips, or click here to view the entire First Book Funding Toolkit!
+Click here to view the entire First Book Funding Toolkit!